linuxboot/heads-wiki/About/Heads-threat-model.md

  using a cellphone or secure remote authenticator service.
 Without this time synchronization *within seconds*, the Measured Boot will estimate a different TOTP code than matches your device.
- Hardware-based OTP providers are excluded from this time requirement, as they calculate calculate the secret as your Heads device by HOTP secrets using the bootcounts.
+ Hardware-based OTP providers are excluded from this time requirement, as they calculate the secret as your Heads device by HOTP secrets using the bootcounts.

 Trammell Hudson ported [mjg59's tpmtotp](https://mjg59.dreamwidth.org/35742.html)
  to run from inside the boot ROM of a Thinkpad x230 using CoreBoot with a Linux